Beginners To Advanced Students Are All Welcome

 I am personally, very auditorily and tactily driven.
 I have a hard time sitting and reading a “How to” book and then executing what I’ve read.
 If someone explains what they read in the “How To” book, I will grasp it far quicker.
 If they then explain it and then show me, I’ll master it rapidly.
 What I have learned over time is that when I’m lead in a meditation, I respond best to “journey” or “visual” style meditations or musical instruments.
 Staring at a flame and attempting inner silence is nearly lost on me, but works beautifully for so many others.
 With sound, I “Say it and Do it” and can stay focused, thus leaving me feeling successful and clear at the end of a practice; void of frustration.
 I practice “focal meditation” like staring at a flame from time to time as a challenge and I do teach it due to the vast difference in minds that grace us in The Yoga Hut.

 As a personal practice however, I practice “sound” and/or mantra daily.
 Now that I have a more solid practice, I’ve begun to understand how practitioners start to miss meditation if they miss a few days.
 The mind really enjoys the timeout….the calming….the time to limit its processes.
 Being able to practice without frustration is key though.
-Yes, there are some days that no matter what technique we try, we’ll never be able to drop in fully, leading to frustration.
+Yes, there are some days that no matter what technique we try,we’ll never be able to drop in fully, leading to frustration.
 Those days however, are the days that lead us to look at what is causing the disruption or disturbance and encourage us to make changes within our daily living structure.
 It’s a beautiful process.
 Carving out time to start a meditation practice is usually the hard part.
+Adding restorative yoga postures to meditation practices in a set time and space like The Yoga Hut, cues the body that it’s time to move into a more restful state and coaxes the mind into deeper, less active, brain wave patterns.
+Combining both practices sets practitioners up for relaxed success.
 So come.
 Join us.
 Let’s see what works for you.